 Took like six weeks to get any kind of rhythm back.
 By then we'd lost some families who got busy with school activities and sports and whatever else.

-This year trying different approach.
-Actually planning some specific back-to-school events help everyone transition.
+This year I'm trying a different approach.
+Actually planning some specific back-to-school events to help everyone transition.
 Get kids excited about coming back.
 Remind parents we exist.
-Give volunteers chance to reconnect before we need them every week.
+Give volunteers a chance to reconnect before we need them every week.

 Been looking at what other churches do and trying some new ideas.
-Some working better than others but least I'm being intentional about it instead just hoping everything works out.
+Some are working better than others but at least I'm being intentional about it instead of just hoping everything works out.

 Backpack Blessing and School Supply Drive

 Pray over the backpacks and kids.
-Nothing fancy just asking God to help them have good year.
+Nothing fancy, just asking God to help them have a good year.
 Make friends.
 Learn new things.
 Stay safe.

-Parents love it because validates that school is important not just competition for church time.
+Parents love it because it validates that school is important, not just competition for church time.
 Kids think it's cool because their backpack gets blessed.

-Do school supply drive same time.
+Do a school supply drive at the same time.
 Families bring extra supplies for kids who can't afford everything.
 Donate to local elementary school or family services.

 Parents take pictures.
 Post on social media.
 Free advertising to other families who might be interested.